Narragansett people: Name and origin

-But in fact Roger Williams's statement does enable a fairly precise localization: He states that the place was "a little island, between Puttaquomscut and Mishquomacuk on the sea and fresh water side", and that it was near Sugar Loaf Hill.
-This means it was between the Pettaquamscutt (or Narrow) river to the east, and the present town of Westerly to the west (the "sea side" and "fresh water side" being with reference to the land on the eastern side of the Narrow river and Point Judith Pond), and to the north of Point Judith Pond (where Sugar Loaf Hill is located).
-This statement suggests that the original Narragansett homeland was identified by 17th-century natives as being a little island located near the northern edge of Point Judith Pond, possibly the unnamed island in Billington cove.
+But in fact, Roger Williams's statement does enable a fairly precise localization: He states that the place was "a little island, between Puttaquomscut and Mishquomacuk on the sea and fresh water side", and that it was near Sugar Loaf Hill.
+This means it was between the Pettaquamscutt (or Narrow) river to the east and the present town of Westerly to the west (the "sea side" and "fresh water side" indicating East and West respectively in that location) and to the north of Point Judith Pond (where Sugar Loaf Hill is located).

+This suggests that the original Narragansett homeland was identified by 17th-century Natives as being a little island located near the northern edge of Point Judith Pond, possibly Harbor Island or one of the smaller islands there.